Salina Yoga Fest

 This class focuses on strength and flexibility with special attention on joint health and function.
 Yoga poses take your body into specific ranges of motion, where you will use active and passive energy to zap your muscles that have become weak.

-9:50 am Balance for Everyday Living - Carol Rubino
+9:50 am Balance Yoga for Everyday Living - Carol Rubino

 Kokoro yoga is about developing a warrior spirit;, merging your heart and mind into your actions so you can achieve your maximum human potential.
 This class will be the Fit Warrior sequence that will merge traditional yoga with an intense interval-training component that can be scaled to your needs.